Ryan-Doolittle/Server-Selector/README.md

 ## What is ServerSelector?

 ServerSelector is a user-friendly tool designed to help users visually identify the status of servers—showing at a glance whether each server is active or not.
-This application is ideal for network administrators, developers, or anyone who needs to monitor server availability easily.

 ---